 Weave in as many ends as you can while working, fasten off any remaining ends.

 To finish it off really neatly, use a long double pointed needle and pick up 20 sts along each square on one side.
 Knit 3 or 5 rows and cast off all but the last stitch.
-Pick up 20 sts along each square on the next side and repeat.
+Pick up 3 or 5 sts along the side you have just knitted then 20 sts along each square on the next side and repeat.
 Do the same for the remaining two sides.